Bi-intermediate logics of trees and co-trees: The bi-intuitionistic Gödel-Dummett logic

-This terminology hints that $\lc$ is a bi-intuionistic analogue of the linear calculus $\mathsf{LC}$, the intermediate logic axiomatized by the same axiom over $\mathsf{IPC}$.
-In view of Theorem \ref{isomorphism lattice of extensions}, $\lc$ is algebraized by the variety
+and the formula $(p\to q)\lor (q\to p)$ is called the \textit{Gödel-Dummett axiom} (or the \textit{prelinearity axiom}).
+Over $\ipc$, this formula axiomatizes the intuitionistic linear calculus $\mathsf{LC}$, a logic that has been extensively studied in the literature (see, e.g., \cite{Dummett,Goedel,Horn1,Horn}) and whose algebraic models (i.e., Heyting algebras which validate the Gödel-Dummett axiom) have been called \textit{Gödel algebras}.
+In view of Theorem \ref{isomorphism lattice of extensions}, the logic $\lc$ corresponds (in fact, is algebraized by) the variety

 whose elements will be called \textit{bi-G\"odel algebras}.
 Furthermore, there exists a dual isomorphism between the lattice $\Lambda(\lc)$ of consistent extensions of $\lc$ and that of nontrivial subvarieties of $\bg$.
-In this section, we will restrict the bi-Esakia duality to a duality between the \balg s and bi-Esakia co-forests.
-This allows us to obtain a transparent description of the SI members of $\bg$ and, therefore, conclude that $\bg$ is a discriminator variety.
+In order to describe the order topological duals of these algebras, we need to recall the definitions of \textit{chains} (i.e., linearly ordered posets), of \textit{co-trees} (i.e., posets with a greatest element, called the \textit{co-root}, and whose principal upsets are chains) and of \textit{co-forests} (i.e., possibly empty disjoint unions of co-trees).
+Moreover, a \textit{bi-Esakia chain}, or \textit{co-tree}, or \textit{co-forest}, is a bi-Esakia space whose underlying poset is a chain, or co-tree, or co-forest, respectively.
+The notions of \textit{Esakia chains, co-trees,} and \textit{co-forests} are defined similarly.

-To this end, recall that a \textit{co-tree} is a poset with a greatest element (called the \textit{co-root}) and whose principal upsets are chains, and that a disjoint union of co-trees is called a \textit{co-forest}.
-Moreover, a \textit{bi-Esakia co-forest} (respectively, \textit{bi-Esakia co-tree}) is a bi-Esakia space whose underlying poset is a co-forest (respectively, co-tree).
+In this section, we use the duality between G\"odel algebras and Esakia co-forests (see, e.g., \cite{Horn1}) to achieve a duality between bi-G\"odel algebras and bi-Esakia co-forests.
+This allows us to obtain the transparent description of the SI members of $\bg$ as the algebraic duals of bi-Esakia co-trees.
+In contrast, SI Gödel algebras are the algebraic duals of \textit{strongly rooted Esakia chains} (i.e., Esakia spaces whose underlying posets are bounded chains with an isolated least element) \cite{Horn1}.